 At settlement of the claim, the cyclist may be able to claim compensation from the insurer for general damages, past and future wage loss, past and future medical expenses, past and future out of pocket expenses, and past and future care and assistance costs.
 The insurer will usually also have to contribute to the injured person’s legal fees.
 The compensation for such a claim will generally be paid in a tax-free, ‘full and final’ lump sum settlement.
 Following that payment, all future costs would then be the responsibility of the claimant to pay from that point forward.

 If the cyclist was travelling to or from work at the time of the accident, then the cyclist may also be able to lodge a Workcover Journey Claim.
 The benefit of lodging such a claim is that WorkCover will pay the cyclist ‘weekly payments’ for wage loss whilst the cyclist is off work due to injury (in the motor vehicle claim, the insurer will back-pay lost wages at the date of settlement, but will not pay wages/weekly payments along the way in the same manner as a WorkCover Journey Claim).

 In the tragic case of a fatal accident, the family members of the deceased cyclist may be entitled to a make a ‘dependency’ compensation claim for losses incurred.

-If you have been injured in a motor vehicle accident and are unsure as to your rights, please do not hesitate to contact Department Manager Casey Reedyk on direct line 07 5506 8220, Freecall 1800 621 071 or email: email@example.com for a free initial consultation and discuss our ‘no win no fee’ terms.
+If you have been injured in a motor vehicle accident and are unsure as to your rights, please contact Department Manager Kelli Costin on direct line 07 5506 8220, Freecall 1800 621 071 or email: email@example.com for a free initial consultation and discuss our ‘no win no fee’ service.
 We have a dedicated team of lawyers who specialise in this area of law and practice exclusively in compensation claims.